itsallcode/holiday-calculator/README.md

 ##### Fixed date holiday definition

-A fixed date holiday definition has the tag "fixed", followed by the numbers of month and day of month.
+A fixed date holiday definition has the tag "fixed", followed by the month and day of month.
+Month may be a number from 1 to 12 or the (abbreviated) English name like "December".

 Syntax: `holiday fixed <month> <day> <name>`

+Samples:
-Sample: `holiday fixed 1 1 New Year`
+- `holiday fixed   1  1 New Year`
+- `holiday fixed Dec 12 Christmas Eve`

 ##### Floating holiday definition